Hoibowa/OCCP_SUBOS/README.md

 # OCCP_SUBOS
 OCCP is an on-chain context protocol that treats value transfer and information persistence as equivalent.
 SUBOS is an experimental terminal built to interact with it.
+For details, please refer to the White Paper.

 # SUB OS
 1,000 bytes.